m-ramchandran/PyCCWF/README.md

 ```

 ### Using Your Own Data - Single Dataset Version
-If you have a single dataset that you want to automatically cluster:
+If you have a single dataset that you want to fit CCWF to:

 ```python
 from cross_cluster_forest import SingleDatasetForest